sunsided/dcpu-16/README.md

 [0x10<sup>c</sup>] video game.

-The [DCPU-16 Specification](docs/specification.txt) is no longer available on the original website (as is the entire website), can be obtained from the [Wayback Machine].
+The [DCPU-16 Specification](docs/specification.txt) is no longer available on the original website (as is the entire website) but still can be obtained from the [Wayback Machine].

 ---